scality/metalk8s/docs/operation/cluster_and_service_configuration.rst

 .. note::

-   All the labels in the example above are mandatory for Prometheus to take the new rules into account.
+   The `metalk8s.scality.com/monitor: ''` label in the example above is mandatory for Prometheus to take the new rules into account.

 Then this manifest must be applied.